nrwl/nx/docs/shared/tutorials/gradle.md

  NX   Successfully ran target build for project application and 3 tasks it depends on (30ms)

 Nx read the output from the cache instead of running the command for 4 out of 4 tasks.
 ```

-Now that we've run one task, let's run all the `build` tasks in the repository with the Nx `run-many` command:
+Now that we've run one task, let's run all the `build` tasks in the repository with the Nx `run-many` command.
+This is similar to Gradle's `./gradlew build` command.

 ```{% command="./nx run-many -t build" %}